 5. Miscellany, Page 1 -- Page

-It includes Gremlins and Foo Fighters as well as book
+includes Gremlins and Foo Fighters as well as book reviews

-Inspiring and unique stories of the war years.
-You have
+and unique stories of the war years.
+You have probably been

-probably been sent some of these via e-mail.
-Many have
+sent some of these via e-mail.
+Many have been picked up

-been picked up and sent around by people who were moved
+and sent around by people who were moved by them.
+Gordon

 Volume 7.
 Letters to the editor Page